pono/jenkins-library/README.md

 # Jenkins Pipeline Shared Library

-This repository holds shared library for Jenkins Pipeline
+This repository holds a shared library for Jenkins Pipeline.

 ## Import Library

-The Jenkins library requires sophisticated operation on Jenkins objects, which requires to be setup as `Global Pipeline Libraries` to avoid extra `In-process Script Approval`.
+The Jenkins library requires sophisticated operation on Jenkins objects, which requires it to be setup as `Global Pipeline Libraries` to avoid extra `In-process Script Approval`.

 ### Configure Jenkins Pipeline Job